Synchronization in random networks of identical phase oscillators: A graphon approach: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we compare the solutions to a coupled dynamical system over a $W$-random network of size $n$, sampled from the graphon, to the solution of a continuous dynamical system governed by a graphon as $n\rightarrow\infty$.
-Utilizing concentration inequalities for the random adjacency matrix and regularity properties of the graphon, we establish that for large enough sampled graphs, the solutions of the two models stay close in the $L^\infty$ norm, with high probability.
-As an application of this result, we show that the homogeneous Kuramoto model on Erd\H{o}s-R\'enyi random graphs, $G(n,\alpha_n)$, achieves phase synchrony with high probability for large enough $n$, as long as $\alpha_n$ asymptotically dominates the connectivity threshold $\frac{\log n}{n}$.
-Additionally, we show that the homogeneous Sakaguchi-Kuramoto model on Erd\H{o}s-R\'enyi random graphs, $G(n,p)$, achieves phase synchrony with high probability for large enough $n$ for fixed $p\in(0,1]$.
+In this work, we compare the solution of a coupled dynamical system over a $W$-random network of size $n$ to the solution of a continuous dynamical system governed by the generating graphon as $n\rightarrow\infty$.
+Utilizing concentration inequalities for the random adjacency matrix and regularity properties of the graphon, we establish that for finite intervals and large enough sampled graphs, the solutions of the two models remain close in the $L^\infty$ norm, with high probability.
+As an application of our main result, we analyze the Kuramoto and Sakaguchi--Kuramoto models on Erd\H{o}s--R\'enyi random graphs.
+In the homogeneous Kuramoto case, we prove that for $G(n,\alpha_n)$ with $\frac{\log(n)/n}{\alpha_n^3} \to 0$ as $n \to \infty$, the system achieves phase synchronization with high probability, provided the continuum initial condition is continuous and asymptotically synchronizing in the $L^\infty$ norm.
+For the homogeneous Sakaguchi--Kuramoto model on $G(n,p)$ with fixed $p \in (0,1]$, we establish that frequency synchronization occurs with high probability for sufficiently large $n$, assuming the initial condition satisfies a similar continuity and asymptotic synchronization assumption and the phase shift $\beta$ meets an explicit inequality depending on $p$ and $n$.

-A natural question that arises from this work is whether this analysis can be used to study synchronization properties of Kuramoto models on random networks beyond Erd\H{o}s-R\'enyi topologies.
-In some cases, such as the stochastic block model, this would require less strict regularity assumptions on $W$ than what are imposed in this context to obtain our main convergence result.
-An interesting future direction is thus to explore whether similar convergence results can be proven for broader classes of graphons, for example, piecewise continuous functions.
-We also emphasize that our synchronization result crucially depends on the homogeneous, all-to-all coupled continuum Kuramoto and Sakaguchi-Kuramoto model's proclivity to synchronize.
-More research is needed to assess whether more general versions of~\eqref{eqn:continuum_dynamics} share that behavior.
+A natural question that arises from this work is whether this analysis can be extended to study synchronization properties of Kuramoto models on random networks beyond Erd\H{o}s-R\'enyi topologies.
+Another interesting direction is to extend the convergence analysis to sparser graphon regimes, where \( \alpha_n \) decays at the same rate as the Erd\H{o}s--R\'enyi connectivity threshold, \( \log(n)/n \).